-Tesla CEO Elon Musk tweeted that the “autopilot” feature available on the car involved in the recent crash in Texas was not engaged at the time of the accident based upon “data logs recovered so far.”
-Musk hasn’t shared the details as to what was shown on the log sheet, nor has he shared if the data logs ran up through the moment of the crash.
+The car involved in the recent crash in Texas did not have its autopilot feature engaged at the time of the accident, according to a tweet made by Tesla CEO Elon Musk.
+“Data logs recovered so far” are the basis for this claim.
+Musk has yet to share the contents of the log sheet.
+The CEO has also not shared if the data logs ran up through the moment of the crash.

 A blog post published by Consumer Reports in June of 2016 criticizes Tesla for calling their autopilot system “autopilot.”
 The post claims that the name is misleading and that it gives drivers the impression that their Tesla’s are self-driving when in fact they still require the constant attention of a human driver.

 A support page on Tesla’s website explains the difference between their autopilot and full self-driving safety systems.
-Both are collections of driver assistance features that can be purchased as a package along with a Tesla vehicle.
+Both are collections of driver assistance features available for purchase as a package along with a Tesla vehicle.

-The webpage states: “Autopilot and Full Self-Driving Capability are intended for use with a fully attentive driver who has their hands on the wheel and is prepared to take over at any moment.
+“Autopilot and Full Self-Driving Capability are intended for use with a fully attentive driver who has their hands on the wheel and is prepared to take over at any moment” according to the website.
 While these features are designed to become more capable over time, the currently enabled features do not make the vehicle autonomous.”

 Florida’s Autopilot Laws

-Back in 2019, Florida Governor Ron Desantis signed a bill into law to make it legal for fully automated vehicles to use autopilot without a human driver in certain cases.
+Back in 2019, Florida Governor Ron Desantis signed a bill into law on automated vehicles.
+This law makes it legal for fully automated vehicles to use autopilot without a human driver in certain cases.